MoneySavingExpert.com homepage

 A spokesperson from Bank the Food told us there are over 400 foodbanks across the UK regularly updating their most needed items on the app, and 48,000 donors using it.
 The app pings users a list from their nominated foodbank when they enter the supermarket.

 Unfortunately, not all foodbanks are connected to an app yet, and some that are don't update it regularly.
-The Trussell Trust recommends asking your local foodbank which (if any) apps they actually use.
+Trussell recommends asking your local foodbank which (if any) apps they actually use.
 If they're not on the apps, you can still go direct to their website or social media account for information.

 Here's what our MSE Forumites had to say about using the apps: